jwcherney/2022AdventOfCode/README.md

 [] Collect stars for the reindeer

-[] Try to do as many of these as I can holiday responsibilities ramp up
+[] Try to do as many of these as I can before holiday responsibilities ramp up